samorogu/notes/masteringReact/README.md

 ```

 Next we add the count of movies in the movies object.
-We dont have to forget to include React.fragment to the return statement
+We don't have to forget to include React.fragment to the return statement

 ```
  <React.Fragment>